chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 {{<note>}}

-While configuring the backup configuration provide the path of **ElasticSearch** instead of **OpenSearch** as A2HA backup was in ElasticSearch directory like instead of `/mnt/automate_backups/opensearch/` it will be `/mnt/automate_backups/elasticsearch/`
+While configuring the backup configuration provide the path of **ElasticSearch** instead of **OpenSearch** as A2HA backup was in Elasticsearch directory like instead of `/mnt/automate_backups/opensearch/` it will be `/mnt/automate_backups/elasticsearch/`

 {{</note>}}